© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Castell Ewloe is a scheduled monument protected by Cadw under reference FL002.
 View the official record →

-Castell Ewloe is a late thirteenth-century Welsh castle located near Mold in Flintshire, Wales.
+Castell Ewloe is a medieval castle situated in Flintshire, North Wales, dating to the thirteenth century and representing an important example of Welsh defensive architecture of the period.
 It is designated a Scheduled Ancient Monument by Cadw under reference FL002.

 Castell Ewloe dates from the medieval period, and is classified as a castle.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Castell Ewloe is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is FL002.